i-Funmi/Data-Wrangling/README.md

 In this section, the three pieces of data as mentioned above were gathered using different methods.
 The first file 'twitter_archive_enhanced.csv' was provided at hand and was read into dataframe using `pandas.read_csv`.
 The second file 'image_predictions.tsv' was read from Udacity's server using the `Requests` Library.
 The third file 'tweet_json.txt' was gathered through querying Twitter API with the use of Python's `Tweepy Library`.
 Each tweet set of JSON (retweet counts and favorite counts) was then read and saved in the file.
+### Section 2: Assessing Data
+After gathering all the three pieces of data, the data were then assessed visually (using Microsoft Excel) and programmatically (using Pandas' functions and methods).
+Through the assessments, issues detected about the data were dutifully documented, grouping them into quality issues and tidiness issues depending on the rule of clean data violated.
+### Section 3: Cleaning Data
+After assessing the data and documenting the issues, the dataset was then copied before cleaning starts for easy referencing.
+Then, using the `Define-Code-Test` method, the issues detected were cleaned; where 'Define' means defining the issue detected, 'Code' means writing codes to solve the detected issue and 'Test' means testing to ensure the issue has been solved accordingly.
+The gathering, assessing and cleaning acts were then saved in the `wrangle_act.ipynb` file attached, while the cleaned dataset was also saved('twitter_archive_master.csv') in preparation for analyses and visualizations.